google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 # Q&A

 <!--
 Thank you all so much for engaging in this session and sharing about yourselves in these presentations.
-We are going to revisit these two values in our next session about the offer process, so remember what you’ve selected.

 As I mentioned in the beginning of this presentation, becoming a presenter takes time and involves significant, frequent practice.
 I hope you’ve taken something from today’s session that you can apply to your project presentations and other presentations you give in the future.
 What remaining questions do you have?
 -->